fablestudio/fable-saga/README.md

 The demo uses the `gpt-3.5-turbo-1106` model from OpenAI by default.
 This model doesn't produce the best results, but it's about 10x faster than GPT-4, and also cheaper to use.
 You can change the model used by setting the `fable_saga.default_openai_model_name` parameter to the model of your choice.
-You can also go with another model provider supported by LangChain.
-The demo uses OpenAI because it's the easiest to get started with.
+You can also go with another model provider supported by LangChain and pass that in when creating the agent.

+The demo uses OpenAI because it's the easiest to get started with, is very effective, and supports json output well.
 SAGA parses the output as JSON, so you can use any model that outputs JSON.
+If you use a different model, you may need to add more specifics to the context that the model should only generate valid JSON or fine tune the model to produce better results.

 Installing as a PyPi Package
 -------------